MilinVaniyawala/MVCMovie/MVCMovie/README.txt

 - 20250129142029_Rating migration runs successfully
 0955
 - Run the modify code and check is that works or not, it's working successfully

+2025-02-04
+1139
+- Modify in Movie Model
+1140
+- Run the modify code and check is that works or not, it's working successfully 1155
+- Modify in Movie Model
+1200
+- Run the modify code and check is that works or not, it's working successfully 1219
+- Changes in Delete Method Post Type in Movie Controller 1220
+- Run the modify code and check is that works or not, it's working successfully